Helping Arizona's Lost Dogs Get Home

-Safety First.
-Make sure you protect your family, your other pets and the dog you found.
+☐ Safety first.
+Make sure you protect your family, any other pets and the dog you found.
 Keep the dog you found separate from other pets and children.
-Keep the found dog secure so that it does not get loose again.
+Keep the dog secure so that it does not get loose again.

-☐ Check for tags.
+☐ Check for ID tags.
 If the dog is wearing a county tag, call the phone number on the tag to get information about the dog’s owner.
 If the number is not readable, see our Shelter List at www.lostdogsarizona.org/shelter-list.html for contact information.
-If it’s an older tag, you may be told that the tag is an older tag and is not in the system, ask to speak to a supervisor about having someone manually research the tag if that is the case.
+If it’s an older tag, you may be told that the tag is no longer in their system.
+We suggest you request they manually research the tag if that is the case.

 ☐ Have the dog scanned for a microchip at any veterinarian office or shelter.
 This should be a free service but call first to make sure they can do the scan.

 ☐ Make sure the scanner being used is a “Universal” scanner, able to detect all chips.

 ☐ If a microchip is not found, get a second scan using a different scanner by a different person, perhaps even at a different location.
 Microchips can migrate and be missed, or the scanner being used may be defective.

 ☐ Get the chip number and look it up at www.petmicrochiplookup.org.
 Call the company to report the found dog so the owner can be contacted.
 Some vets may do this for you.
 If no owner information is available or it is incorrect, ask for the name of the store, veterinarian, rescue or shelter that purchased the chip.
 Contact them to see if they have owner records.
 Lost Dogs of America volunteers are available to help search for owners and can be contacted at www.microchiphelp.com.
 This is a free service.